 For example, if you were offering online beginner French classes, items in the product orbit might include a French grammar workbook or an advanced version of French classes for those who have graduated from your first class.
 What products would your customers naturally gravitate toward once they’ve already expressed interest in one product?

 Consider this example from Virgin America.
-With the basic flight itself as the base offer, they then leveraged seats with more legroom and better amenities.
+With the basic flight itself as the base offer, they leveraged seats with more legroom and better amenities.
 Customers can choose to make their flight more comfortable or luxurious, depending on how much they’re willing to spend.

 Determine How to Provide More Value to Your Customers

-There are many different ways to use a product’s orbit to your advantage.
+There are many ways you can use a product’s orbit to your advantage.
 The most popular, as outlined in the example above, is the upsell.
-By definition, an upsell is a strategy or technique in which a company promotes a more expensive product, upgrade, or add-on in an attempt to prompt the customer to make a more profitable purchase.
+By definition, an upsell is a strategy or technique in which a company promotes a more expensive product, upgrade or add-on in an attempt to prompt the customer to make a more profitable purchase.

 Netflix does an excellent job of upselling its subscription-based video streaming services, as they offer a $7.99, $10.99, and $13.99 option.
-The features offered in the Basic account look rather bare in comparison to the Premium account.
 The prices of the service also contribute to the allure of the upsell, as they are all within a decent range of each other.
-A price increase of $3 is by no means a big leap.
+A price increase of $3 is by no means a big leap for the added services provided in the upgrade.

 In addition to upselling, there’s cross-selling, which involves recommending relevant products or services in addition to the one that’s already in their shopping cart.
 While upselling is offering a pricier version, cross-selling is offering an item that would complement the product or service being purchased.
 For example, a wine retailer could upsell by suggesting an older, pricier wine or make a cross-sell by suggesting purchasing a wine opener as well.